Economy surged ahead of Omicron outbreak

 Officials at the ONS reported that the construction sector grew strongly during November, with the services and production sectors also benefiting.

-The measure is currently 0.7% ahead of where it was in February 2020.
+The measure is currently 0.7 percent ahead of where it was in February 2020.

 Chancellor Rishi Sunak said the return to pre-pandemic levels was “a testament to the grit and determination of the British people”.